Tornium/tornium/docs/user/bot/banking.rst

 Faction Banking
 ===============
-Members can send vault requests via SkyNet to validate the requests and notify faction bankers.
+Members can send vault requests via Tornium to validate the requests and notify faction bankers.

 Banking Options
 ---------------